quacksouls/dsr-sl1/doc/lordvessel.md

 your character and the attack would miss.
 Use the opportunity to get in an R2.

 Defeat Ornstein and Smough, ride one of the elevators up, and enter Gwynevere's room.
-Exhaust her dialogue and receive the Lord Vessel.
+Exhaust her dialogue and receive the Lordvessel.
 You are now able to warp between most bonfires.